lukylab/appstore-submission-checklist/README.md

 ## Contributing

-This is a living list—if you have ideas or suggestions, please open an issue or PR.
+This is a living checklist—if you have ideas or suggestions, please open an issue or PR.
 The more we share what gets our apps approved, the more we all save time and frustration.

 ---